-{\bf Abstract.} We obtain the mean field limit and the propagation of chaos for a system of particles interacting with a singular interaction force of the type $1/|x|^\alpha$, with $\alpha <1$ in dimension $d \geq 3$.
-We also provide results for forces with singularity up to $\alpha < d-1$ but with large enough cut-off.
-This last result thus almost includes the most interesting case of Coulombian or gravitational interaction, but it is also interesting when the strength of the singularity $\alpha$ is larger but close to one, in which case it allows for very small cut-off.
+{\bf Abstract.} We prove the mean field limit and the propagation of chaos for a system of particles interacting with a singular interaction force of the type $1/|x|^\alpha$, with $\alpha <1$ in dimension $d \geq 3$.
+We also provide results for forces with singularity up to $\alpha < d-1$ but with a large enough cut-off.
+This last result thus almost includes the case of Coulombian or gravitational interaction, but it also allows for a very small cut-off when the strength of the singularity $\alpha$ is larger but close to one.

 {\bf Key words.} Derivation of kinetic equations.
 Particle methods.
 Vlasov equation.
 Propagation of chaos.